lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 03:13 PM)_

-> Ooh, it’s been forever since I’ve had one of those!
+> Ooh, it's been forever since I've had one of those!
 Pass!

 _Iris reaches out for a glass._